MarinaMartin/fostercareplaybook/docs/background-checks.md

 ---
-title: Kinship Plays
+title: Foster Parent Licensing Plays
-description: Best practices related to kinship.
+description: Here you will find a collection of some best practices on foster parent licensing from our members.
 layout: page
 sidenav: sidebar
 subnav: